Civic Biology: Development and publication

 Hunter was born in Mamaroneck, New York, and was educated at Williams College, the University of Chicago, and New York University, where he obtained his doctorate.
 He later became chairman of the biology department at his alma mater, De Witt Clinton High School, a public secondary school for boys in Manhattan.
 During his time at Clinton, he wrote or co-authored 30 textbooks for college and high school biology courses, including Civic Biology in 1905.
 By working with educators at Columbia University's Teachers College and the geneticist Thomas Hunt Morgan, Hunter developed Civic Biology, a textbook that shaped the modern secondary-school biology curriculum.

 Eugenics

 In the first edition of Civic Biology, Hunter briefly discusses eugenics on one page of the 432 page textbook.
-Along with many other evolutionary biologists, Hunter embraced the idea of eugenics as a social doctrine.
-It was a popular idea in the early 20th century, and several states had enacted laws to compel the sexual segregation and sterilization of people deemed eugenically unfit.
+Along with many other evolutionary biologists, Hunter embraced the idea of eugenics as a social doctrine, a popular idea in the early 20th century, in light if what several states had enacted laws to compel the sexual segregation and sterilization of people deemed eugenically unfit.
 Hunter believed that society could perfect the human race by preventing intermarriage between people such as the mentally ill, criminals, and epileptics.
 He also believed that the Caucasian race was the highest type of all the races.